Sydney-Informatics-Hub/lessonbmc/_episodes/10-BMC_R_Day3_B.md

 ## Hypothesis testing

+### 2 samples: t-test (parametric)
-Let's say we want to simply compare the `TUAG` score between `Group` by using the 2-sample t-test.
+Let's say we want to simply compare the mean of the `TUAG` score between `Group` by using the 2-sample t-test, which assumes that the variable in question is normally distributed in the two groups (although it is also relatively robust when this is not the case thanks to the Central Limit Theorem with sample sizes greater than 30).

 Our null hypothesis is that there is no difference between the mean `TUAG` of the Parkinson's and Control participants.
 By default in R, the `t.test()` function will perform Welch's 2-sample t-test.
-We can plot this with a violin plot
+We can visualise the distribution of this data using a violin plot:

 ~~~
 t.test(TUAG ~ Group, data = gait)